-In June, I attended a travel blogging conference which allowed me to indulge in a fantasy list of Boston foodie experiences.
+The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

-When I turned to Google to begin getting ideas for the trip, I was excited to see Yulia, a friend, had previously written about the city.
+When I turned to Google to research ideas for the trip, I was excited to see Yulia, a friend, had previously written about Boston.

 Her recommendations helped me prioritize where to eat and spend my time.
 What follows is a guaranteed good time.